 OnLondon carries articles by a wide range of contributors who disagree about many things, but share a common desire to improve the quality of reporting and debate about London and to make it a better place for those who live and work here.
 Whatever the Good City is, we want London to be it.

 Together, we strive to provide fair and objective news coverage, expert analysis and well-argued comment from a variety of respectable perspectives.
-On London seeks to be an antidote to populism.
+On London strives to abide by the BBC’s Editorial Standards.
+It also seeks to be an antidote to populism.

 Many people regard London as the best city on Earth.
 Many people believe it has serious problems.
 Often, they are the same people.
 On London knows what they mean.

-Since it was launched on 1 February 2017, On London has grown from a quiet, modest affair into something bigger and better that I hope and believe I can keep going and growing.
-I raised over £25,000 through a crowdfunding campaign in February and early March 2018 and spent a chunk of that money on a new, bespoke site – created by the excellent Hutch Agency – which launched in September 2018.
+Since it was launched on 1 February 2017, On London has grown from a very modest affair into something bigger and better that I hope and believe I can keep going and growing.
+I raised over £25,000 through a crowdfunding campaign in February and early March 2018 and spent a chunk of that money on the current bespoke site – created by the excellent Hutch Agency – which launched in September 2018.

-Readers who donate a minimum of £5 a month or £50 a year are added to the mailing list for my Thursday evening email, called On London Extra, which provides information and commentary on a range of London issues and links to an array of different sources.
-The more donations I receive, the more slowly my savings disappear.
+Readers who donate a minimum of £5 a month (or £50 a year) become supporters of the website.
+They are added to the mailing list for my Thursday evening email, called On London Extra, which provides information and commentary on a range of London issues and links to an array of different sources, and are entitled to free entry to On London online events.
+Supporters provide the majority of the website’s income, so the more the merrier.

 Comments, Corrections and Complaints

 I take a very strict line on publishing readers’ comments, which have to be moderated by me first.
-I don’t stand for abuse, false claims, gratuitous unpleasantness, wild allegations, conspiracy theorists or bores.
+I don’t stand for abuse, false claims, gratuitous unpleasantness, wild allegations, conspiracy theorists, populist rants or bores.
 Comments must enhance the website, not make it poisonous.
 I will edit comments in the interests of succinctness or clarity.

 If a published article turns out to contain an error I will correct it, and if that error is a significant factual one I will make a note at the bottom of the piece acknowledging this, with the date the correction was made and an apology if the error was serious or anyone was mistakenly misrepresented.

-Readers can take issue with articles in comments on the term set out above or, if they prefer or they have some more general point to make about On London they can email email@example.com.
-Abusive or malicious correspondence will be either ignored or responded to firmly.
+Readers can take issue with articles in comments on the terms set out above or, if they prefer, or have some more general point to make about On London they can email email@example.com.
+Abusive or malicious correspondence will be either ignored or firmly responded to.

 I hope you enjoy reading On London.